Mcdonoughd/CS534/README.md

 Assignments:
-&nbsp;	  A set of hw assignemnts
+&nbsp;	  A set of hw assignments

 Books: